What do B.C.'s latest COVID-19 restrictions mean for you?

 As of Dec.
 3, all indoor and outdoor adult team sports have been prohibited, including basketball, cheerleading, combat sports, martial arts, floor hockey, floor ringette, ice hockey, ringette, netball, skating, soccer, squash, volleyball, team skating, indoor bowling, lawn bowling, curling, lacrosse, Ultimate Frisbee, rugby, football, baseball and softball.

-Sports programs for children have been returned to Phase 2 guidelines for play, which include keeping a distance of two metres from other people, practising in small groups, no spectators and no travel.
+Sports programs for people aged 21 and under have been returned to Phase 2 guidelines for play, which include keeping a distance of two metres from other people, practising in small groups, no spectators and no travel.
 Games, tournaments and competitions are suspended.

 Henry has said it's OK to go skiing as long as you stick to the local hills.
 That means no driving from Vancouver to Whistler to hit the slopes, but the North Shore mountains are fine.